Lipschitz-Based Robustness Certification Under Floating-Point Execution: Conclusion

 \section{Conclusion}

-In this paper we identify how Lipschitz-based robustness certification can be semantically unsound under floating-point neural network execution.
-To do so we showed concrete counterexamples that cause even a formally verified certifier to give misleading answers.
-Focusing on feed-forward networks with ReLU activations, we showed how to certify the absence of overflow and constructed a compositional bound on the deviation between floating-point and real arithmetic execution, which can be operationalised through interleaved application layer-by-layer through a neural network.
-We showed how this bound can be applied by modifying the classical real arithmetic certification condition to account for floating-point rounding.
-This yields a quantification on the degradation of the robustness certificate under floating-point execution.
-We showed how this degradation can be halved when certification is performed pre-deployment, by taking advantage of deviation measurements from a high-precision (e.g., float64) execution.
-We mechanised our theory in the Rocq theorem prover, and implemented it within a Python based certifier.
-We empirically evaluated our certifier, demonstrating that our methods are practical for MNIST and CIFAR-10 scale networks.
+We identified how Lipschitz-based robustness certification can be semantically unsound under floating-point neural network execution.
+We constructed concrete counterexamples that cause even a formally verified certifier to give misleading answers.
+Focusing on feed-forward networks with ReLU activations, we showed how to certify the absence of overflow and constructed a compositional, layer-by-layer bound on the deviation between floating-point and real arithmetic execution.
+Applying this bound to the classical real arithmetic certification condition yields a modified condition that quantifies the degradation of the robustness certificate under floating-point execution.
+We also showed how to bound each layer's spectral norm soundly yet efficiently---a prerequisite for certifying at scale---by running Gram iteration in float64 while rigorously accounting for its rounding, reducing the norm computation by multiple orders of magnitude.
+Pre-deployment---where a high-precision (e.g., float64) reference execution is available---deviation measurements from that execution reclaim most of the certificate degradation.
+We mechanised our theory in the Rocq theorem prover, and implemented it within a Python based certifier, which we evaluated across image, tabular, and many-class tasks.